Nazulka/Visit-Kyrgyzstan/README.md

 ___
 * My mentor **Excellence Ilesanmi** for his continuous support and feedback throughout this project.
 * CI Tutors and Slack Community for help and support.
-* Bootstrap documentation has been used to create this responsive and compatible with all modern browsers website.
-The components used include: Buttons, Card, Carousel and Navbar.
-* Recommendations from [this](https://www.youtube.com/watch?v=Zxf1mnP5zcw) video tutorial have been helpful in optimising Google Maps JavaScript code so new map markers can be added easily in the future.
-* I have referred to CI "Signing Up To EmailJS" Walkthrough Project when linking my Contact form to EamilJS.